Menu

 In the "License key" box, enter the serial number that VMware provided to you on the VMware ESXi download page and click : Check license.

-If the specified serial number is correct, the "License key is valid for VMware vSphere 6 Hypervisor" message will appear.
+If the specified serial number is correct, the "License key is valid for VMware vSphere 6 Hypervisor" or "License key is valid for vSphere 7 Hypervisor" message will appear (depending on your version of VMware ESXi).

 To use it, click on : Assign license.

-As you can see, the big feature list is gone because VMware ESXi is now running in free version.
+As you can see, the big list of features is gone, because VMware ESXi now works, in our case, as a free version.

-However, as long as the 60-day evaluation period has not been exceeded, you can very well click on "Remove license" to reactivate the paid features temporarily and thus learn how to use some paid features.
+However, as long as the 60-day evaluation period has not expired, you can very well click on "Remove license" to reactivate paid features temporarily and thus learn how to use certain paid features (which would not be included in your edition of VMware vSphere).

 Once your VMware ESXi hypervisor is registered, the message about the evaluation mode will disappear from the web interface.